 This article is part of a larger series on Real Estate Lead Generation and Marketing.

-Creating and perfecting your real estate elevator pitch doesn’t have to be a solo struggle.
+Creating and perfecting your real estate agent elevator pitch doesn’t have to be a solo struggle.
 Your brokerage may offer training specific to how to craft a successful elevator pitch and provide opportunities to practice your pitch in front of other agents before using it to generate leads.
-If not—or in addition—you can download our free PowerPoint training deck and training video and use them to develop your elevator pitch.
+If not, download our free PowerPoint training deck and training video and use them to develop your elevator pitch and build your brand.

 1. List Information to Share in Your Real Estate Elevator Pitch

-Before you start organizing your real estate elevator pitch, list all of the information you would ideally like to share in it.
+Before you start organizing your elevator pitch, list all the information you would like to share.
 This information should highlight your expertise, demonstrate your value, and leverage the power of your brokerage.
-Although not all of these items will make it into your elevator pitch, include everything while brainstorming so you can narrow it down to the best options and create variations for different scenarios.
+Although not all of these items will make it into your real estate agent elevator pitch, include everything while brainstorming so you can narrow it down to the best options and create variations for different scenarios, and download our real estate elevator pitch questions to incorporate your answers.

 Making a personal connection based on your skills and your unique style of working with people is essential if you want to get clients in real estate.
-Injecting your personality and style into your real estate elevator pitch is crucial to convey who you are and why you do what you do.
-Whether your personality is bubbly, shy, talkative, or easy-going, let it shine by conveying how it adds to your overall real estate persona.
+Injecting your personality and style into your pitch is crucial to express who you are and why you do what you do.
+Whether your character is bubbly, shy, talkative, or easy-going, let it shine by conveying how it adds to your overall real estate persona.

-Answer the following questions to determine your agent style and expertise so you can incorporate the answers into your real estate elevator pitch:
+Answer the following questions to determine your agent style and expertise so you can incorporate the answers into your real estate sales pitch:

 - What personal skills do you possess that assist your clients?